While you may have given a lot of thought to the content of your resume, it’s likely that you haven’t given much thought to how it looks.

 Additional Writing Tips for the Student Resume Format:

-As a student, you might not have a lot of work experience, but you have acquired some hard-won hard and soft skills.
-Use the Student resume format to your advantage by highlighting the hard and soft skills you’ve acquired through your education, volunteer work, and even travel.
+As a student, you might not have a lot of work experience, but you have acquired some hard and soft skills.
+Use the student resume format to your advantage by highlighting the hard and soft skills you’ve acquired through your education, volunteer work, and even travel.

 This Resume Format is Great For:

-Those jobseekers with a solid work history who are looking for a management or executive role.
+Job seekers with a consistent work history looking for a management or executive role.

 Executive Format Pros:

-Using our Executive resume format helps to highlight your professional accomplishments and managerial successes using a traditional, chronological format that is appropriate for use across industries.
-Plus, the chronological format is the resume format recruiters prefer.
+Our executive resume format helps you highlight your professional accomplishments and managerial successes using a traditional, chronological format appropriate for use across industries.
+Plus, recruiters prefer the chronological format.

 Executive Format Cons: